mrjulio/mysql-revisioning-tool/README.md

 2) If you're using a VCS try to create hooks on pulling/pushing code on repository server to run the `./mrt.sh update` command automatically.

+3) Once a delta is commited to VCS you should add another delta to change a previous commited one.

 ## Demo

-Once you've cloned the tool and changed config.php you can try the demo deltas to get familiar:
+Once you've cloned the tool and changed config.php you can try the demo deltas to get familiar with the tool:

 1) Install first: `./mrt.sh install` - this will install the revisioning table in the database.